 Most Common Houlihan Lokey Restructuring Interview Questions

 Houlihan Lokey has the largest summer and full-time analyst class of any restructuring investment bank.
-Preparing for their restructuring interview questions necessitates having a good grasp on traditional technicals and restructuring-specific questions.
+Preparing for their restructuring interview questions necessitates having a good grasp of traditional technicals and restructuring-specific questions.

-For many who are just getting interest in restructuring, HL's case study - The Trouble Company - is the first thing that they read.
+For many who are just getting interested in restructuring, HL's case study - The Troubled Company - is the first thing that they read.

 I would certainly recommend reading it.
 However, there are a few things to keep in mind when going through it if you have no prior exposure to restructuring:

-- There is an emphasis on asset sales (both out-of-court and in-court) in the case study that is reasonably uncommon in most deals
+- There is an emphasis on asset sales (both out-of-court and in-court) in the case study that are reasonably uncommon in most deals

-- There isn't much depth on the potential out-of-court solutions for the company (what kind of restructuring are possible, etc.)
+- There isn't much written about the potential out-of-court solutions that exist for the company (which is a reasonably large part of restructuring in practice)

-With all that said, let's take a look at some of the most popular questions:
+With all that said, let's take a look at some of the most popular questions asked at HL:

 What are The Characteristics of a Distressed Company?

-I've written a rather lengthy post about this here, which you can turn to afterwards.
+Note: I've written a rather lengthy post about this already, which you can turn to afterwards if interested.